ruyeki/ruyeki/README.md

 # 💫 About Me:
 📚 I am a fourth-year computer science major at UC Davis, passionate about coding and full-stack development<br>
 💼 Currently working part-time as a Software Engineer Intern at Persist.AI in West Sacramento<br>
-⛹️ When I'm not coding, I love playing basketball, as well as watching baseball and the UFC! <br>
+⛹️ I'm a huge sports enthusiast.
+When I'm not coding, I love playing basketball, as well as watching baseball and the UFC! <br>
 ✉️ Contact me: rauyeki@ucdavis.edu

 ## 🌐 Socials: